-Documenting my toiletries bag only a month after my initial zero waste awakening was pretty shocking.
-All the plastic, travel-sized products that I loved for their space saving capabilities were surely convenient, but ultimately not sustainable.
-The good news is I already had a start with homemade toothpaste (1 - here's a recipe), a vintage soap container (purchased secondhand on Etsy) with bulk, package-free soap inside (2), a wooden, biodegradable comb (3) and a diva cup (4).
+Documenting my toiletries bag a month into my initial zero waste awakening was pretty shocking.
+All the plastic, travel-sized products I loved for their space saving capabilities were convenient, but ultimately not sustainable.
+Luckily I had a firm start with my vintage soap container with package-free bar soap inside (1) homemade toothpaste (2 - here's a recipe), a wooden, biodegradable comb (3) and a diva cup (4).

 Tips for starting the toiletries transition:

 - Make a commitment to REFUSE free cosmetics and samples.
-Accepting freebies breeds demand for more.
-While we’re on the topic, be sure to get your five R’s in order: Refuse, Reduce, Reuse, Recycle, and Rot.
+Accepting them breeds demand for more.
+While we’re on the topic, be sure to get your five R’s in order: Refuse, Reduce, Reuse (& Repair), Recycle, and Rot.

 - USE up old products first instead of throwing them away.
-The point is not to buy all new, “green” marketed products while your old stuff goes in the trash.
-Plus, the time it takes to use them up gives you flexibility to try out various homemade recipes or research package free replacements before switching.
+The point is not to buy all new, “green” marketed products right away.
+In the time it takes to use up the old stuff you can try out various homemade recipes or research package-free replacements.